 1. The consumer sends data and/or analytics to the ADRF by invoking the Nadrf_DataManagement_StorageRequest (collected data with timestamp, analytics with timestamp, Service Operation, Analytics Specification or Data Specification, Storage Handling information, optionally DataSetTag, optionally DSC information) service operation.
 The NWDAF or DCCF may provide notification endpoint information to the ADRF for use by the ADRF to send notifications (implicit subscription) alerting the DCCF or NWDAF that data are about to be deleted (see step 6).

-2.a-c Based on Storage Handling information (if available) and Storage Policy, the ADRF, DCCF or NWDAF determines the Storage Approach (lifetime for storing data and whether consumer is notified prior to data deletion).
+2a-c.
+Based on Storage Handling information (if available) and Storage Policy, the ADRF, DCCF or NWDAF determines the Storage Approach (lifetime for storing data and whether consumer is notified prior to data deletion).